matthewjdoyle/PhD-Dungeon/README.md

 # PhD Dungeon

-A terminal-based Rogue-like dungeon crawler built in Python, themed around the grueling (and often recursive) reality of a PhD in a Physics Lab.
-Features true-color rendering, field-of-view lighting, smart Unicode walls, and a paneled UI — all running flicker-free in your terminal.
+A terminal-based Rogue-like dungeon crawler built in Python, themed around the gruelling (and often recursive) reality of a PhD in a Physics Lab.
+Features true-colour rendering, field-of-view lighting, smart Unicode walls, and a panelled UI – all running flicker-free in your terminal.

 ![PhD Dungeon](PhD%20Dungeon%20Screenshot%201.png)
 ![PhD Dungeon Gameplay](PhD%20Dungeon%20Screenshot%202.png)